codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 - A borrower's business bank account where the money lent is deposited.
 - A lender's bank account, which is a virtual bank account in the accounting platform that acts as a container for lender transactions.

-First, your customer needs to choose one of their existing bank accounts.
+First, your customer needs to choose one of their existing business bank accounts.
 This account will be used to depost the loan.
 Call our [List bank accounts](/lending-api#/operations/list-accounting-bank-accounts) endpoint to retrieve the customer's existing bank accounts.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">